herzbube/littlego-usermanual/littlego-usermanual/content/introduction/_index.md

 When a game is over you will usually want to know who has won.
 Little Go is not very smart about calculating a score - it relies quite heavily on your help with evaluating which stones on the board are alive and which ones are dead.
 The pages [End of the game]({{< relref "../playing-the-game/end-of-the-game" >}}) and [Scoring]({{< relref "../playing-the-game/scoring" >}}) have details about how the life & death settling procedure is supposed to work.

-When you save a game it will appear in the archive from where you can load it again at a later time, delete it, export it to another application, or transfer it to your computer.
+When you save a game it will appear in the Archive {{< icon "archive" >}} area of the app from where you can load it again at a later time, delete it, export it to another application, or transfer it to your computer.
 Read the page [The game archive]({{< relref "../game-organization/game-archive" >}}) for more information.

 Finally, if you are interested in the way how Little Go and Fuego talk to each other, you should study the technical information page [GTP engine]({{< relref "../technical-pages/gtp" >}}).